 WP1 will focus on the rigorous experimental characterization and low-order modelling of: (i) the thermoacoustic behaviour in premixed gaseous H2 and liquid SAF flames; and (ii) the acoustics properties of novel damping geometries.
 Meticulously collected experimental data will be exploited to better understand the physics of these systems, advance low-dimensional physical models of damping, sprays, and flames, and validate the high-fidelity simulations and optimisation tools developed in WP2 and WP3.

 NTNU and INPT are well-versed in the intricacies of advanced laser diagnostics, having applied their expertise to hydrocarbon and hydrogen-carrier fuelled single flames, axially staged combustors, and full annular test rigs.
 NTNU's distinctive capabilities extend to acoustic forcing of flames in annular configurations, including the recent development of a fully optically accessible pressurised lab-scale annular test combustor.
+ZHAW has extensive expertise of conducting H2 combustion experiments, advanced flame response measurements, and analysis of nonlinear dynamic systems including the identification of time delays.
 Imperial College London has introduced the low-order network tool OSCILOS, achieving noteworthy success in predicting thermoacoustic limit cycle oscillations in both laboratory-scale and industrial combustors8,.
 TUM has made significant strides in the realm of modelling spray-flame dynamics, with a focus on understanding acoustic-droplet interactions and subsequent modulation of spray characteristics.
-TU/e contributes expertise in linear and nonlinear aero-acoustic properties of micro-perforated plates, exploring circular perforations￼.
+TU/e contributes expertise in low-order modelling, linear and nonlinear aero-acoustic properties of micro-perforated plates, exploring innovative damper and liner designs, circular perforations.
 These studies offer valuable insights into sound absorption, structural, and aero-acoustic losses.